-- Memory: e.g., load a value from a specific address in main memory into a specific register, or store a value from a specific register into a specific address in main memory. - Arithmetic: e.g., add two specific registers together and put their sum in a specific register - or subtract, multiply, divide, square root, etc. - Logical: e.g., determine whether two registers both contain nonzero values ("AND"). - Branch: Jump from one sequence of instructions to another (e.g., function call). - ... and so on
+- Memory: For example, load a value from a specific address in main memory into a specific register, or store a value from a specific register into a specific address in main memory. - Arithmetic: For example, add two specific registers together and put their sum in a specific register - or subtract, multiply, divide, square root, etc. - Logical: For example, determine whether two registers both contain nonzero values ("AND"). - Branch: Jump from one sequence of instructions to another (for example, function call). - ... and so on